Strategies To Increase Customer Loyalty And Turn Your Customers Into Raving Fans

 1. Continually Collect Feedback From All Stakeholders

-Put survey systems and tools in place, both automated and manual, at every touchpoint.
+Put survey systems and tools in place, both automated and manual, at every touch point.
 Never miss an opportunity to ask for feedback.

-And good, bad, or ugly, make sure you share that feedback your whole company, across teams and departments.
+And good, bad, or ugly, make sure you share that feedback with your whole company, across teams and departments.
 The insights you gather are useless if you collect them in a vacuum.

 2. Align Your Brand Identity With Your Customers’ Values

-Take a look at the car brand, Subaru.
+Take a look at the car brand Subaru.

 3. Set Customer Expectations So You Can Exceed Them